Sarah Michelle Gellar Pays Touching Tribute To Selma Blair Amidst MS Battle

 “There’s a calmness to her because I think now she knows she can’t do everything, and it’s O.K., some days, if she can’t.… It’s been wonderful to watch her be more settled, more content, and almost more in control of herself in a weird way,” Gellar revealed.

-Blair intends on keeping her regular acting schedule, and that the support of the community she has built on social media, and the comfort and warmness of her friendships, she will keep on going — despite the odds against her.
+Blair intends on keeping her regular acting schedule as the support of the community she has built on social media and the comfort and warmness of her friendships, she will keep on going — despite the odds against her.
 With plans to start a line of easily accessible fashion for those with disabilities, the sky is the limit for Blair.

 “There’s no tragedy for me.
 I’m happy, and if I can help anyone be more comfortable in their skin, it’s more than I’ve ever done before,” she stated.